Perspective-AI/content/content/blog/post3.md

 ---
-Title: "How to learn new things"
+title: "How to learn new things"
-Date: "2024-08-29"
+date: "2024-08-29"
-Excerpt: "What's the best way to learn ..."
+excerpt: "What's the best way to learn ..."
 ---
 # Understanding Perspective AI: A Game-Changer in Online Conversations